tychusyuan/ThinkInEnglish/BBC_News/20220714_US_prices_rising_at_fastest_rate_for_40_years.md

 it's going to be a hard year profits are going to be down what have you had to pay more for every i mean from our containers to our inputs they're in fertilizer plants i think gas and we're a three hour drive just to get here so everything everything we have coming in is all of our products are up

-the price increases are hating the pocketbooks of most americans everything has gotten expensive food
+the price increases are hating the pocketbooks of most americans

-i have two girls they're home now they eat like crazy so i mean everything is like and the best thing about it is that the salary is the same pay you're getting so you just have to really cut corners
+everything has gotten expensive food i have two girls they're home now they eat like crazy so i mean everything is like and the best thing about it is that the salary is the same pay you're getting so you just have to really cut corners

-so if prices are going up for everyone

-but no one is making any more profit

-well that spells danger for the economy

-as a whole

-little wonder perhaps that even as they

-fret about higher inflation

-many in the u.s are starting to worry

-that a potential recession could be just

-around the corner samir hussein bbc news

-00:02:07.520 --> 00:02:09.840 align:start position:0%
+so if prices are going up for everyone but no one is making any more profit well that spells danger for the economy as a whole little wonder perhaps that even as they fret about higher inflation many in the u.s are starting to worry that a potential recession could be just around the corner

-around the corner samir hussein bbc news new<00:02:07.680><c> york</c>
+samir hussein bbc news
+new york